awxkee/avif-coder/README.md

 Very fast and convinient to use AVIF in android apps with api version 24+ 26+.
 Based on libheif, libde265, libx265, libyuv, libaom and libdav1d

 Correctly handles ICC, and color profiles.
-Fully supports HDR images, 10, 12 bit The most features AVIF, HEIF library in android
+Fully supports HDR images, 10, 12 bit.
+Preprocess image in tile to increase speed.
+The most features AVIF, HEIF library in android

 # Usage example